Deconstructed Falafel Sandwich Is Our Go-To Lunch

 There is so much to love in this falafel sandwich, but the best thing by far is the flavor.
 The next time you’re craving homemade falafel, but don’t want to dig out a deep fryer or have the kitchen smell like oil, give this a try and we promise it’ll up your lunch game for good!

 Love Middle Eastern flavors?
-Check out our roasted butternut squash with za’atar or Turkish eggs with herbed yogurt — both major crowd pleasers!
+Check out my roasted butternut squash with za’atar or Turkish eggs with herbed yogurt — both major crowd pleasers!
 We also love serving this recipe with homemade toum, which instantly adds flavor to any dish!

 If you make this Deconstructed Falafel Sandwich recipe, please let us know by leaving a review and rating below.

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

 For more easy lunch recipes, check out the following: